 Other routes served by BC Ferries include the Cariboo-Chilcotin coast, Haida Gwaii and Northern British Columbia, leaving from Port Hardy at the north end of Vancouver Island.
 Check their website for schedules and prices.

 V2V is the newest marine transporatation service running a daily 254-seat passenger only high speed catamaran between Victoria Harbour and Vancouver Harbour.
-Check their website for fares and sailing times: V2V
+Sailings are seasonal so check their website for fares and sailing times: V2V

 To & From Washington State, U.S.A.

 In Victoria’s Inner Harbour, an international ferry terminal provides car and foot passenger ferry service on the Black Ball Ferry Line (M/V Coho) to Port Angeles, Washington, on the Olympic Peninsula.
 Check their website for details.

 The Victoria Clipper